 - Run through hypothetical scenarios that they may have to face in the future and gauge their reaction to the situation.

 - Make them watch Dilbert cartoons in a loop so that they know how to handle difficult people.

 (Okay, the last one might be a stretch but definitely the other two.)

 Some call centers are great at handling high-volume or repetitive conversations, while others focus on in-depth situations.

-You would have to consider the time differences, language needs and the minimum support volume among other things.
+To ensure you find the right service for your needs, you should spend a considerable amount of time searching for viable customer service solutions.
+You would have to consider the time differences, language needs, and the minimum support volume, among other things.

 3. Consider Legal and Security Risks

-Before you sign any binding contracts with the customer service provider, have your legal team review the documents.
+And before you sign any binding contracts with the customer service provider, have your legal team review the documents carefully.

-If you are billing your outsourced support employees per hour, Time Doctor is a great option.
+And if you’re billing your outsourced call center employees per hour, Time Doctor is a great option.
 It automatically calculates pay based on actual hours worked.